 The power utility has warned that it cannot rule out the continued possibility of load shedding for the coming six to twelve months.

 There has also been an increase in boiler tube leaks — which are difficult to repair and require the shutdown of generation units to repair, taking days to bring back online.
+A total of 7 power generation units are down due to these leaks the company’s chief operations officer Jan Oberholzer said.
+“This is biting us big time,” he told journalists gathered in Johannesburg.

 The company is also facing challenges with diesel supply to its open cycle gas turbines.
 Since industrial action mid-year last year — which sparked a renewed round of load-shedding — Eskom spending on diesel to supply demand had reached almost R5-billion.